 A private limited company is usually held for small startups or small-scale business.
 The shares of these companies are not available for public sharing or trading.
 A private limited company can be the one which is limited by shares or can be limited by guarantee.
 Now, by shares, we mean to say that the company have the liability of its members.
 Whereas, by guarantee, it means to say that the members can contribute to the assets of the company as and when the need arises and save it from going bankrupt.
 Another kind under this is the unlimited company which means that there is no liability to the members of the company.
 The unlimited company has it as a rule that the members of the company need to meet up and pay all the existing debts of the creditors.
 This means that the risk is really very high in such cases.
 These kinds of organisations are not found in India given to the level of risks involved in such cases.
 Private limited companies have a lot of benefits over a public company which is why they are widely used.

 This is a type of company where shares can be bought by the public in general.
 Here, the shares are listed and can be traded in stock market freely.
 But you have to get your company listed to sell the shares on the stock exchange.
 There should be at least 7 members in this company but there is no upper bound to the number of members allowed here.
 The public can easily subscribe to its shares or make any kind of purchases.
-However, an audit company is necessary in this case.
+However, an audit is necessary in public limited company

-Nidhi Company is a non-banking Indian finance sector.
-Nidhi Company is also an incorporated company.
-Its objectives are to promote savings among members, to lend loans and receive money for the purpose from its members.
+Nidhi Company is a kind of non-banking Indian finance sector but it operates its functions between its members only no other person is allowed to take part in these activities without being its member.
+Nidhi Company is also an incorporated company under the companies act 2013 with the MCA.
+Its objectives are to promote savings among members, to lend loans and receive money from its member only.

-Section 8 Company is a company registered under the Indian Companies Act, 2013, which operates its business activity for the social welfare of the society.
-It is basically a non-profit organization which works only for the betterment of the society.
-They established to promote commerce, science, art, education, research, social welfare, religion, charity, protection of the environment and all other charitable activities.
-But Trust registration, Society registration and not included in it.
-The members of the company shall not share the profits earned by the company they will utilize the profit in the business activity of the company.
+Section 8 Company is a company registered under the Indian Companies Act, 2013, which operates its business activity for the social welfare of society.
+It is a non-profit organization that works only for the betterment of society.
+They are established to promote commerce, science, art, education, research, social welfare, religion, charity, protection of the environment and all other charitable activities.
+The members of this company are restricted to share the profit earned by the company; the profit shall be used only for the fulfilment of the objective of the company.